The Directors are pleased to present the 28th (Twenty Eighth) Annual

 Limited (''NSDL'') and Central Depository Services (India) Limited

-the Company pursuant to Employee Stock Option Scheme
+Employees of the Company, pursuant to the Employee Stock Option Scheme

 - 2007 (''ESOP - 2007'') of the Company and these shares were duly

-admitted for trading on NSE and BSE.
+admitted for trading on the stock exchanges viz.
+NSE and BSE.

 Issue of 518,149,592 equity shares of Rs.
 1 each, issued at Rs.
 22 per

 share (including premium of Rs.
 21 per share), payable in three